AzureADQuickStarts/AppModelv2-NativeClient-DotNet/README.md

 ## How to run this sample

-> Pre-requisites: This sample requires Visual Studio 2015 Update 3 or Visual Studio 2017.
-Don’t have it?
-Download [Visual Studio 2017 for free](https://www.visualstudio.com/downloads/).
+> Pre-requisites: This sample requires Visual Studio 2017.
+If you don't have it, download [Visual Studio 2017 for free](https://www.visualstudio.com/downloads/).

 ### Step 1: Download or clone this sample